cloudflare/cloudflare-docs/products/ssl/src/content/edge-certificates/advanced-certificate-manager.md

 <Aside type="warning">

-Due to recent changes, HTTP DCV validation will soon not be allowed for wildcard certificates.
-For more details and next steps, refer to [Changes to HTTP DCV](/reference/dcv-update).
+Due to recent changes, HTTP DCV validation will soon not be allowed for wildcard certificates or certificates with multiple Subject Alternative Names (SANs).
+For more details and next steps, refer to [Changes to HTTP DCV](/ssl-tls/dcv-update).

 </Aside>